Leslie S.T. Fang, MD PhD

 - Make every attempt to keep the waiting room empty.

-- Consider having anyone driving patients wait in their automobile until the patient is finished
+- Have patients’ escort wait in their car, until the patient is finished

 - Indicate that you will call or text the driver at the appropriate time